-CRITERIA JUDGEMENT EVIDENCE COMMENTS AND QUERIES Is the incremental cost small relative to the benefits?
-No Probably Uncertain Probably Yes Varies No yes Uncertain as there is no direct evidence on effectiveness ACCEPTABILITY Is the option acceptable to most stakeholders?
-No Probably Uncertain Probably Yes Varies No yes We are not aware of any systematic reviews that considered the acceptability of auxiliary nurse interventions.
+CRITERIA JUDGEMENT EVIDENCE QUERIES TO PANEL Is the incremental cost small relative to the benefits?
+No Probably Uncertain Probably Yes Varies no yes Uncertain as there is no direct evidence on effectiveness ACCEPTABILITY Is the option acceptable to most stakeholders?
+No Probably Uncertain Probably Yes Varies no yes □ □ □ □ □ We are not aware of any systematic reviews that considered the acceptability of auxiliary nurse interventions.
 We are therefore uncertain about the acceptability of this intervention to key stakeholders.
-Indirect evidence: One systematic review (Rashidian 2012) explored factors that influence the success of task-shifting to nurses.
+Indirect evidence: Two systematic reviews (Colvin 2012, Rashidian 2012) explored factors that influence the success of task-shifting to midwifes and nurses.
 This review suggests that: Recipients may regard nurses as more accessible and better at listening and caring than doctors (moderate certainty evidence).
-However, some recipients may have concerns about nurses' competence and willingness to provide high quality care compared to doctors (low certainty evidence) Nurses themselves may be motivated to offer advanced care by increased recognition and job satisfaction (moderate certainty evidence).
-Doctors were generally satisfied with the contribution of nurses to maternal and child health care, although some concerns were raised (low certainty evidence).
-Doctors acceptance appears to be influenced by level of nurse experience (low certainty evidence).
+However, some recipients may have concerns about nurses' competence and willingness to provide high quality care compared to doctors (low certainty evidence) (Rashidian 2012) Nurses themselves may be motivated to offer advanced care by increased recognition and job satisfaction (moderate certainty evidence) (Rashidian 2012) Doctors were generally satisfied with the contribution of nurses to maternal and child health care, although some concerns were raised (low certainty evidence).
+Doctor acceptance appears to be influenced by level of nurse experience (low certainty evidence).
 Doctors may welcome the contribution of nurses where it reduces doctors' workloads (moderate certainty evidence).
 However, an increase in nurse autonomy may negatively affect or produce negative reactions among other professions, including doctors and midwives, who for instance may be unwilling relinquish final responsibility for patient care.
-A lack of clarity about nurse roles and responsibilities in relation to other health workers may also be a challenge (low certainty evidence).
-Annex: page 43 (Rashidian 2012) FEASIBILITY Is the option feasible to implement?
-No Probably Uncertain Probably Yes Varies No yes This intervention requires some supplies.
-Adequate referral to a higher level of care for further management may be necessary.
-In addition, this intervention is likely to require changes to norms or regulations.
-Some training and supervision is needed.
-However, systematic reviews of lay health worker, nurse and midwife programmes suggest that sufficient training and supervision is often lacking (Glenton, Colvin 2012; Rashidian 2012; Colvin 2012).
+A lack of clarity about nurse roles and responsibilities in relation to other health workers may also be a challenge (low certainty evidence) (Rashidian 2012) Relationships between doulas, TBAs or other birth supporters and professional midwives may be ambivalent, and at times, directly conflictual.
+This may have been due to the fact that midwives disliked the involvement of others in the emotional support of the mother during labour, feeling that this shifted the relationship between mother and midwife, often in a more medical direction (moderate certainty evidence) (Colvin 2012).
+FEASIBILITY Is the option feasible to implement?
+No Probably Uncertain Probably Yes Varies no yes Minimal supplies and equipment are required and changes to norms or regulations are unlikely to be needed.
+The interventions require training and supervision.
+Systematic reviews of lay health worker, nurse and midwife programmes suggest that sufficient training and supervision is often lacking (Glenton, Colvin 2012; Rashidian 2012; Colvin 2012).
 Annex: page 26 (Glenton, Colvin 2012); page 20 (Colvin 2012); page 43 (Rashidian 2012)